Acceptable Quality of Life for a Specific Period of Time

 The United States federal government's principal agency for protecting the health of all Americans and providing essential human services.
 For more information about the Department of Health and Human Services, visit www.hhs.gov.

-Universal Advance Digital Directive, the emergency, critical and advance care plan offered by MyDirectives.
+Universal Advance Digital Directive, the advance care plan offered by MyDirectives.

 Universal Advance Digital Directive (uADD)™